-“That is tough,” Sano agreed, though, as he was busy wondering where Saitou was, it came out sounding more absent than sympathetic.
+“That is tough,” Sano agreed, though, as he was busy wondering where Saitou might be, it came out sounding more absent than sympathetic.
 After a moment he added, somewhat more attentively, “Why are you still even here, if it’s that boring?”

 Chou’s face went thoughtful.
-“That ain’t a bad question…” he muttered.
+“That ain’t a bad question,” he muttered.
 “Maybe it is time for me to get the hell outta here…” Sano watched with growing interest as the frown melted slowly into a contemplative expression and then a slow, crafty smile.
-“You know…” Chou began slowly, almost as if he were deciding whether or not to say what he was about to say, “you and me could sneak outta town real easy without anyone knowing.
+“You know…” Chou began slowly, almost as if deciding whether or not to say what he was pondering, “you and me could sneak outta town real easy without anyone knowing.
 Go find some fun somewhere.”